Work keeps award-winning employees on the move

+Extensive travel is characteristic of the work two award-winning individuals perform here and at numerous CONUS (continental United States) locations.

-Electronics Technician Andrew Hrosovsky was named the Tobyhanna Army Depot Employee of the Quarter for the first quarter of fiscal year 2021 in the senior category.
+Audiovisual Technician Grant Chyko and Electronics Technician Andrew Hrosovsky were named the Tobyhanna Army Depot Employee of the Quarter for the first quarter of fiscal year 2021, junior and senior categories, respectively.

+The award winners share a strong work ethic and dedication to duty.
+According to coworkers, each has the reputation of a subject-matter expert based on years of exceptional performance.

+Chyko rarely stays in the same depot location for long.
+Mission requirements change from one day to the next as he moves from one place to another making sure Team Tobyhanna has the strategic communication tools necessary to stay connected via conference rooms using MS Teams, video teleconference and display briefings.

 |Date Taken: